Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 Problem: a key slot is destroyed (by `psa_wipe_key_slot`) while it's in use (READING or WRITING).

 TODO: how do we ensure that?
 This needs something more sophisticated than mutexes (concurrency number >2)!
 Even a per-slot mutex isn't enough (we'd need a reader-writer lock).

+Solution: after some team discussion, we've decided to rely on a new threading abstraction which mimics C11 (i.e. `mbedtls_fff` where `fff` is the C11 function name, having the same parameters and return type, with default implementations for C11, pthreads and Windows).
+We'll likely use condition variables in addition to mutexes.